aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/charts/chart-formatting/_index.md

 1. Add new sparklines for a given data range to a cell area.
 1. Saves the Excel file to disk.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-charts-UsingSparklines-UsingSparklines.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-charts-UsingSparklines-UsingSparklines.java" >}}

 ## **Applying 3D Format to Chart**